MicrosoftDocs/power-automate-docs/flow-docs/index.md

                                         </div>
                                         <div class="cardText">
                                             <h3>Get started with the basics</h3>
-                                            <p>Quick ways to start automating your work and life with Microsoft Flow.</p>
+                                            <p>Quick ways to start automating your work and life with Power Automate.</p>
                                         </div>
                                     </div>
                                 </div>